 The problem comes in being able to follow all the different storylines.
 There is too much material here, with too many different stories which need to be resolved by the end of the book.
 I expected this to continue the battle with the foes of the mirror universe from the previous novels.
 However, it seemed as if the authors ran out of material in that respect, so they added this entire new storyline with the Preservers.

-In addition to following Kirk, Spock and McCoy from the original series, the cast of Star Trek: The Next Generation, their counterparts from the mirror universe, Teilani, the Ferengi and Vulcan psycho-historians, the corrupt and/or undercover Starfleet officers, and the Preservers, Shatner draws in quite a few storylines from the original Star Trek series.
-While fans normally like to see seemingly unrelated events get tied together, these events seem to be a bit over the top, and make it more confusing to people who do not have the entire events of that series committed to memory.
+In addition to following Kirk, Spock, and McCoy from the original series, the cast of Star Trek: The Next Generation, their counterparts from the mirror universe, Teilani, the Ferengi and Vulcan psycho-historians, the corrupt and/or undercover Starfleet officers, and the Preservers, Shatner draws in quite a few storylines from the original Star Trek series.
+While fans normally like to see seemingly unrelated events get tied together, these events seem to be a bit over the top and make it more confusing to people who do not have the entire events of that series committed to memory.

 Are you not turned off of this novel yet?
 Well, one more problem with the novel is something that occurred in a few of Shatner’s last few novels about Kirk, particularly the last one.
-All of the story seems to be that the universe revolves around Kirk.
+All of the stories seem to be that the universe revolves around Kirk.
 The Preservers put signs in various places of the universe specifically for Kirk.
 Kirk (not Picard) is the one who can either cause or prevent the destruction of the entire known universe.
 And no matter what happens to him, Kirk doesn’t die.
-He seems to be Superman himself as he exchanges blows with others yet doesn’t succumb to injuries which would fall a man half his age.
+He seems to be Superman himself as he exchanges blows with others yet doesn’t succumb to injuries that would fall a man half his age.
 He is smarter than just about anyone else in the universe (except for his mirror-universe counterpart, natch).
 Starfleet is actually a corrupt bureaucracy in which the Preservers are actually manipulating people to get the desired outcome.
-No one has gotten their positions or appointments by actually earning it.
+No one has gotten their positions or appointments by actually earning them.

 On the plus side, it does seem that Shatner has finally gotten a bit better writing the characters of The Next Generation.
 I didn’t find the characters to be as poorly portrayed as in the past.
 Riker was no longer constantly confrontational, and Captain Picard didn’t seem to be living his life in Kirk’s shadow, never quite measuring up.